codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 url="/images/pipeline/create/concepts.png"
 alt="Pipeline concepts"
 caption="Pipeline concepts"
-max-width="70%"
+max-width="60%"
 %}

 * **Projects** are the top level concept in Codefresh.
 You can create projects to group pipelines that are related.
 In most cases a single project will be a single application (that itself contains many micro-services).
 You are free to use projects as you see fit.
 For example you could create a project for a specific Kubernetes cluster or a specific team/department.

 * Each project can have multiple **pipelines**.
 Pipelines that belong to a single project are easily managed all together.
 It is also very easy to create a new pipeline in a project by copying an existing pipeline.
+Notice that unlike other CI solutions a pipeline in Codefresh is **NOT** tied to a specific git repository.
+You should try to make your pipelines generic enough so that they can be reused for similar applications even when they exist in different git repositories (a fairly typical setup for microservices).

 * Each pipeline has a definition that defines the [pipeline steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) that are executed each time this pipeline is triggered.
 The definition of a pipeline is described in a special [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.
 The `codefresh.yml` file can be fetched from the same repository of the source code, from a completely different repository or even defined in-place in the Codefresh pipeline editor.
+Again, notice that it is possible to have a pipeline that checks out its source code from git repository A, but actually defines its steps in a `codefresh.yml` file that is fetched from git repository B.

 * Each pipeline can have zero, one or more [triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/).
 Codefresh supports several kind of triggers such as Git, Cron or Docker push triggers.
 Triggers that happen with Git webhooks can come from the same git repository that contains the git code **OR** any other completely different repository.
+Triggers are the linking medium between a pipeline and a git repository.
+You can have a pipeline with many triggers so it will be executed when a code happens to any of them.

 With these basic building blocks you can define many complex workflows.
+In particular, it is very easy in Codefresh a scenario where

+1. A pipeline is launched because a trigger exists for Git repository A
+1. The pipeline reads its `codefresh.yml` file from Git repository B
+1. The pipeline clones source code from Git repository C (and starts packaging/compiling it).

+Of course, it also possible to have a simpler scenario where the trigger, the pipeline steps and the source code of the application are all defined for the same GIT repository.

 ## Creating new pipelines